morse-simulator/morse/doc/morse/tutorials.rst

 The first simulation
 --------------------

-First of all, :doc:`install MORSE<user/installation>` if it is not already done.
+First of all, :doc:`install MORSE<user/installation>` if you haven't already done so.

 Next step, :doc:`user/beginner_tutorials/tutorial`. :tag:`builder`
 :tag:`socket`